subhamupadhya/js-youtube/README.md

 # js-youtube
-A code repo for javascript series at Chai aur code youtube channel
+A code repo for the javascript series at Chai aur code YouTube channel